 (3) EMS instructor training program.

-(D) In order to operate an additional EMS training program, an accredited institution shall submit an application, on a form prescribed by the board, and meet all requirements set forth in rule 4765-7-02 of the Administrative Code.
+(C) In order to operate an additional EMS training program, an accredited institution shall submit a "Certificate of Accreditation Application," and meet all requirements set forth in rule 4765-7-02 of the Administrative Code.
 Any additional training programs will expire on the expiration date of the current certificate of accreditation.

-(E) A certificate of accreditation shall have a three-year cycle.
+(D) A certificate of accreditation be valid for up to five years pursuant to section 4765.17 of the Revised Code.
 However, if the accredited institution meets all of the following requirements, the board shall issue the institution a certificate of accreditation with a five-year cycle:

 (1) The certificate holder is of good reputation;